KrisLaw98/KLawrence.github.io/README.md

 Lastly, I styled the Zoning layer with Categorized based on zoning codes Value, merging each sub-category for better visualization.
    - Adjust symbology, colors, and labels for each zoning category.
-   - Copy and paste the styling from the Zoning layer to the Split Zoning layer
+   - Copy and paste the styling from the Zoning layer to the Split Zoning layer.

 An image of the final product is displayed below.